 - Create and execute your social media strategy – What’s great about social media is that you can go ahead and schedule all of your posts leading up to the event.
 This is a great task to get out of the way early.
 Make sure to include relevant event hashtags!

-- Order booth giveaways (tshirts, pens, etc.) – Make sure you order these in plenty of time, and provide a cushion in case they don’t turn out as planned.
+- Order booth giveaways (t-shirts, pens, etc.) – Make sure you order these in plenty of time, and provide a cushion in case they don’t turn out as planned.
+If you have access to the event attendee list, go a step further and poll attendees ahead of time to see what they might like to receive most.
+Then, they’ll really be looking forward to visiting your booth!

 - Secure travel arrangements & lodging – If your event involves travel, make sure that everyone on your team has appropriate travel arrangements and lodging.
 Make sure to account for setup and breakdown of your booth.
 Rumour has it that Tuesdays are the best day to purchase airfare.
 Also, most trade shows offer a discounted rate with a local hotel.
 Check for that first!